timothyhull/100daysofcode/days/_83_84/README.md

     - Researched the **Abstract Factory** design pattern to improve the BCH score.
         - Learned that by importing `app.ClimateData.ClimateData` directly caused the code to fail the **Couple Architecture Components Loosely** test.
             - This creates a "tight coupling" of code, because [web/flask_app.py](https://github.com/timothyhull/climate-data-plotly/blob/main/web/flask_app.py) cannot access other modules in the `app` folder.
-        - Importing the `app` folder directly instead creates a "loose coupling" of code, because components in the `app` folder allows the flexibility to access all of its sub-components
+        - Importing the `app` folder directly instead creates a "loose coupling" of code, because importing the `app` folder allows the flexibility to access all of its sub-components

             ```python
             # Initial, non-abstract factory method